AboutWebLLC/unofficial-updater2/README.md

 6. Unofficial Updater 2 will **need to be downloaded and run again** when it is updated to apply all new (or changed) hot fix or security bulletin from Adobe

 ## What it does
-Unofficial Updater 2 asks specific questions about how Adobe ColdFusion is installed.
-The first time you run UU2, it will download **ALL** hotfixes and security bulletins from Adobe for both ColdFusion 8.0.1 and 9.0.1.
+First time you run Unofficial Updater 2, it will download **ALL** hotfixes and security bulletins from Adobe for both ColdFusion 8.0.1 and 9.0.1.
 UU2 will create **Unofficial-Updater2-with-downloads.jar** which contains the downloaded hotfixes and security bulletins.
 This is done since UU2 can not directly package the updates and will make it easier to patch additional servers without the need of an Internet connection.

+Once the downloading is complete, UU2 will asks specific questions about how Adobe ColdFusion is installed.
 It will then produce backups of any directories it will modify.
 Finally, it will apply the hotfixes and security bulletins according to the published instructions.
-It only updates files, it will **not modify** any settings such as *jvm.config*, *registry*, etc.
+UU2 only updates files, it will **not modify** any settings such as *jvm.config*, *registry*, etc.
 A list of files that Unofficial Updater 2 updates as compared to a clean install of Adobe ColdFusion 8.0.1 or 9.0.1 are listed below: